looak/Gambit/README.md

 Dev Blog
 =====
+### (2017-10-1)
+#### Renovating living room.
+	Melanie and I have been renovating the living room the past few days.
+We're doing some pretty descent progress with the wall putty, hilarious name btw.
+Wall Putty :D Going to paint it with the base color during the week.
+Probably on Wedneseday.
+Goal is to make the room green, my computer and desk is also going to move into the living room.
+Probably for the better.

+	Preston & Aaton are doing super, they seem not to have any issues with the transition.
+Though our renovation hasn't been the most popular, nor the cleaning up after.
+But now it's basically just painting left so I think they'll be just fine, they're getting a big-ass tree to climb in too, so they better be fine. :D

+	The chess programming is going forward too, I've been able to get in a few hours during the weekend while putty(aaah, haha, I can't get over this word) has been drying.
+Got my move generation working, just need to add castling and en passant then I'm ready to start working on the evaluation, the brain.

+	Stupid special cases, ruining my overall very generic code, it's so pretty.
+Hurt a bit to add the pawn double step from starting position.
+Not super fond of that special case and how I'm handling it.
+En passant and castling are going to be the same.

 ### (2017-9-28)
 #### A few days have passed
 	Aaton & Preston are moving in tomrrow, thinking of renaming them Tau & Myon (Elementary Particles).
 Who